ShadowMinhja/rn-uuid/README.md

-# node-uuid
+# rn-uuid

-Simple, fast generation of [RFC4122](http://www.ietf.org/rfc/rfc4122.txt) UUIDS.
+Simple, fast generation of [RFC4122](http://www.ietf.org/rfc/rfc4122.txt) UUIDS for React Native.
+Fork of uuid but without using Node standard libraries, which aren't supported by React Native.

 Features: